cometchat/cometchat-push-notification-app-flutter/README.md

 ## Run the Sample App
 1. Clone this repository.
-2. To configure using FCM, use the `fcm-android-ios-chat` branch and follow the [FCM: Push notifications for messaging on Android and iOS](https://www.cometchat.com/docs/extensions/flutter-push-notifications#fcm-push-notifications-for-messaging-on-android-and-ios) documentation.
+2. To configure using FCM or APN, use the `v4` branch.
-3. To configure using APN, use the `apn-ios-chat` branch and follow the [APN: Push notifications for messaging on iOS](https://www.cometchat.com/docs/extensions/flutter-push-notifications#apn-push-notifications-for-messaging-on-ios) documentation.
+3. Once the app is running on your device or emulator, login with a user.
-4. Once the app is running on your device or emulator, login with a user.
+4. Allow the permission to display Push notifications.
-5. Allow the permission to display Push notifications.
+5. Put the app in the background or terminate it.
-6. Put the app in the background or terminate it.
+6. Send a message or call to the logged in user from another device.
-7. Send a message to the logged in user from another device.
+7. You should see a Push notification or call notification for the message or call.
-8. You should see a Push notification for the message.
+8. Tap on the notification to open the Sample app for message.
-9. Tap on the notification to open the Sample app.
+9. Tap on accept/decline on call notification to initiate or decline call.
 </br>

 ## Contribution